Traumatic Brain Injury Lawyer in Washington, DC

 - Occupational therapy is designed to help someone with decreased brain function relearn basic, everyday tasks.
 These include cooking, bathing, cleaning, getting dressed, and more.

 - Victims of brain injuries will often go through vocational counseling as well.
-This will help them regain the skills they need in order to return to work – whether or not they have long-lasting brain tissue damage from their head injury.
+This will help them regain the skills they need to return to work – whether or not they have long-lasting brain tissue damage from their head injury.

 - Traumatic brain injury victims will often require cognitive therapy.
 This involves improving skills that might have been diminished, such as judgment, memory, attention span, learning, and others.